Unless otherwise stated all data on this page refer to the human proteins. Gene information is provided for human (Hs), mouse (Mm) and rat (Rn).

 Stephen G. Waxman |

-Database page citation:
+Database page citation (select format):

 Concise Guide to PHARMACOLOGY citation:

-Alexander SPH, Striessnig J, Kelly E, Marrion NV, Peters JA, Faccenda E, Harding SD, Pawson AJ, Sharman JL, Southan C, Davies JA; CGTP Collaborators.
-(2017) The Concise Guide to PHARMACOLOGY 2017/18: Voltage-gated ion channels.
+Alexander SPH, Mathie AA, Peters JA, Veale EL, Striessnig J, Kelly E, Armstrong JF, Faccenda E, Harding SD, Davies JA et al. (2023) The Concise Guide to PHARMACOLOGY 2023/24: Ion channels.
 Br J Pharmacol.
-174 Suppl 1: S160-S194.
+180 Suppl 2:S145-S222.

 Sodium channels are also blocked by local anaesthetic agents, antiarrythmic drugs and antiepileptic drugs.
 In general, these drugs are not highly selective among channel subtypes.
 There are two clear functional fingerprints for distinguishing different subtypes.
 These are sensitivity to tetrodotoxin (NaV1.5, NaV1.8 and NaV1.9 are much less sensitive to block) and rate of fast inactivation (NaV1.8 and particularly NaV1.9 inactivate more slowly).
-All sodium channels also have a slow inactivation process that is engaged during long depolarizations (>100 msec) or repetitive trains of stimuli.
+All sodium channels also have a slow inactivation process that is engaged during long depolarizations (>100 ms) or repetitive trains of stimuli.
 All sodium channel subtypes are blocked by intracellular QX-314.